-Ad blockers are programs designed to remove or make alterations to the advertisements on the webpages.
-It is usually in the form of a browser extension and works in only blocking ad on the browser.
+Ad blockers are programs designed to remove or make alterations to the advertisements on the web pages.
+It is usually in the form of a browser extension and only blocks ads on the browser.
 There are more powerful ad blockers which function as standalone software that can eliminate ads on all types of web browsers.

-Every ad blocker is different – some will replace the advertisement with something else while others will leave the place empty with broken links of the ads.
+Every ad blocker is different – some will replace the advertisement with something else, while others will leave the place empty with broken links to the ads.
 The following is a description of how an ad blocker work.

 The type of content that it will block vary across different programs.
-Some will only block certain types of content while others have the ability to block all types of advertising content from banner ads to video ads.
-In some ad blockers, they disable blocking of Google text ads by default as they are regarded as useful ads.
-It not only can block ads but it can also block tracking codes to protect your privacy.
+Some will only block certain types of content, while others have the ability to block all types of advertising content, from banner ads to video ads.
+In some ad blockers, they disable blocking of Google text ads by default as they are regarded as valuable ads.
+It not only can block ads, but it can also block tracking codes to protect your privacy.
 Tracking codes are used primarily by the marketers to obtain information on what the visitors do on the page to improve the product offerings.

-Removing ads from the webpages you are viewing can reduce the number of scripts that are downloaded.
+Removing ads from the web pages you are viewing can reduce the number of downloaded scripts.
 Some sites display ads that cause a lot of scripts to load in the background, eventually causing the browser to hang and forcing you to have to quit the browser and reopen the tabs.
 You know if something is loading in the background if you can hear processing sound on your hardware.
 The ads take up CPU and bandwidth to load.
 Therefore, removing them will definitely improve the page loading speed.
 If you use a laptop, it will be able to run longer on the battery.

-The second the method is called request blocking which blocks ads based on filter lists.
+The second the method is called request blocking, which blocks ads based on filter lists.
 Usually, there are preset filters that you can select to activate.
 It may also give you the option to set up your own filters.
-With filters, you can remove advertisements that contain a specific keyword as AdSense.
-In ad blocking applications that use filter lists, it will not block any ads until you tell it what to do by the filter list.
+With filters, you can remove advertisements that contain a specific keyword, such as AdSense.
+In ad-blocking applications that use filter lists, it will not block any ads until you tell it what to do by the filter list.
 Filter lists act like a set of rules that tell the ad blocker what to do.
 The filter list can also be used to filter away malware.
-Whitelist filter can prevent popups from being blocked on important sites, for example, college blackboards, or accommodation sites.
+Whitelist filter can prevent popups from being blocked on essential sites, for example, college blackboards or accommodation sites.
 Some applications have acceptable ads exception turned on by default.
-Acceptable ads mean that it will not block useful ads on the webpages that you visit.
+Acceptable ads mean that it will not block valuable ads on the web pages that you visit.
 Every list can be disabled individually in the settings.

-When choosing an ad blocking extension, always choose one that is updated frequently.
-The program should maintain a large list of safe and unsafe websites.
+When choosing an ad-blocking extension, always choose one that is updated frequently.
+The program should maintain an extensive list of safe and unsafe websites.
 It is estimated that about 10% of sites contain adware and phishing elements.
 This makes it all the more important to protect yourself from being exposed to popup ads that could potentially install adware and malware on your computer.